INTERSECT-training/packaging/_episodes/05-versioning.md

 Now `git archive`'s output (like the tarballs GitHub provides) will also include the version information (for recent versions of git)!

+> ## Add a versioning system
+> Add one of the two single-version systems listed above to your package.
+>
+{:.challenge}

 {% include links.md %}